 The 2017 ACC/AHA guidelines recommend a systolic BP goal of <130 mmHg for non-institutionalised ambulatory community-dwelling adults.
 For older adults ≥65 years of age with hypertension and a high burden of comorbidity and limited life expectancy, clinical judgment, patient preference, and a team-based approach to assess risk/benefit is reasonable for decisions regarding intensity of BP lowering and choice of antihypertensive drugs.

 European guidelines recommend a BP target of <140/90 mmHg in all patients including independent older patients and, if treatment is tolerated, a BP target of ≤130/80 mmHg in most patients.
+UK guidelines from the National Institute for Health and Care Excellence recommmend a BP target of <150/90 mmHg for patients aged 80 years and over.

 The JNC 8 guideline recommends initiating pharmacological therapy for patients aged ≥60 years at systolic BP ≥150 mmHg or diastolic BP ≥90 mmHg, and to treat to a systolic BP goal of <150 mmHg and a diastolic BP goal of <90 mmHg.